Find Affordable College Courses

 18 Yearly Graduations

-Harvard University is the 14th most popular school in the nation for students seeking a doctor's degree in foreign languages and linguistics.
+Harvard University comes in at #14 on our list of the most popular colleges offering doctor's degrees in foreign languages & linguistics.
 Each year, around 30,300 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $51,143 per year, while in-state graduate students, on average, pay $50,928 per year.
-During the 2020-2021 academic year, 18 people received their doctor's degree in foreign languages and linguistics from Harvard.
+The average in-state tuition for full-time undergraduates is $54,269 per year, while in-state graduate students, on average, pay $54,032 per year.
+During the most recent year for which we have data, 18 people received their doctor's degree in foreign languages & linguistics from Harvard.
+About 44% of this group were women, and 15% were students from an underrepresented racial-ethnic group.

 #14